Nanusharma/Nanusharma/README.md

 # About Me:
-<br> I’m currently learning about Machine learning and Generative models .<br>Ask me about Artificial intelligence and machine learning.<br>I like to read books and taking good pictures.
+<br>I like data, to read books and taking good pictures.<br>I like to read books and taking good pictures

 ## Socials: